Singapore is one of the most beautiful country in the world. There are so many best places to visit in Singapore with your family and friends.

 30. Sri Mariamman Temple

-Step into the oldest temple in the country ― the Sri Mariamman Temple.
-Created in 1827, this religious site mainly represents the Hindu culture and history in Singapore.
+Step into the oldest temple in Singapore ― the Sri Mariamman Temple.
+Created in 1827, this religious place mainly represents the Hindu culture and history in the country.

 31. Singapore Botanic Gardens